christokur/cdk-cognito-userpool-identity-provider-github/README.md

 ## Contributing

-Feedback and pull requests are more than welcome 🤗

 This project uses the [projen](https://github.com/projen/projen) project generator.
-Learn how to use it for CDK constructs [here](https://github.com/projen/projen/blob/main/docs/awscdk-construct.md).

-Please use [conventional commits](https://www.conventionalcommits.org) to ease automated versioning and changelog generation.

-Note that the github-cognito-openid-wrapper version is defined [here](./src/Dockerfile).
-To benefit from newer versions, please update the git tag in the Dockerfile.
+Please note that this project is no longer actively maintained.

 ## License